philpartyka/Data-Engineering-Capstone-Project/README.md

 -change format to pages.  have the pages have a common structure and refer to each page by its name/variable like page_zip_menu

+-automate and make the entire process into a pipeline